Packaging & DistributionΒΆ

 You can bump the version manually or automate it via Git tags or CI/CD.

-If you need to ship ZIPs, wheels, or a full binary:
+If you need to ship ZIPs or wheels use the project build tooling:

 .
 You can then: